 Typically, the offerings from a VAR are more immediate than those from a Broker, are available off the shelf and meet broader needs.
 A VAR extends the usefulness of an SDI’s products, because high quality and useful VAR products help to ensure continued funding by governments of publicly provided data (Cooper et al., 2013).
 It is important to note that a VAR does not necessarily sell the data and services to which they have added value, as the value they add is either their mandate as a public organisation, or to market their offerings they do sell.
-Further, a Broker will generally deal with people while a VAR will focus primarily on their new products.
+Further, a Broker will generally deal with people while a VAR will focus primarily on their new products and the customers’/End Users requirements.

 The Négociant is the classic or nominate form of the Broker, who brings together the Providers and End Users.
 Hence, the two have the same definition which might be confusing, so the definition of the Broker should probably be improved to encompass the other brokering roles of Crowd-sourcing Facilitator, Finder, Harvester and Cataloguer.